rgiordan/zaminfluence/README.md

 # ZAM influence

-This repo contains code to perform the analyses in our paper, "Automatic Finite-Sample Robustness Metrics".
+This repo contains code to perform analyses described in our paper, "Automatic Finite-Sample Robustness Metrics," for the case of ordinary least squares and instrumental variable regressions.
 The repo name comes from "Z-estimator approximate maximal influence".

 # Installation